vuepress/vuepress-plugin-blog/docs/README.md

 ## Tutorials

-### Classifier
+### Document Classifier

+`Document classifier` is a set of functions that can classify pages with the same characteristics.
+For a blog developer, the same characteristics may exist between different pages as follows:

-This plugin creates a concept named `classifier`.
-All files in a directory (e.g. `_post`) should be the same classification, all pages containing the same specific frontmatter key value (e.g. `tag: js`) can also be a classification.
+- Pages put in a directory (e.g. `_post`)
+- Pages containing the same specific frontmatter key value (e.g. `tag: js`).

-So there are two different types of classification.
 Of course, both of them may be related to another common requirement, `pagination`.

-Next, let's take a look at the benefits of this plugin from the shallow to the deep.
+So, how to combine them skillfully?
+Next, let's take a look at how this plugin solve these problems.

 ### Directory Classifier